Regan Charles-Cook: Gillingham

 Charles-Cook reportedly signed a new one-year contract with Charlton at the end of the 2017-18 season, however shortly afterwards he signed for Gillingham on 30 May 2018.

 Ross County

 On 30 June 2020, Charles-Cook joined Scottish Premiership club Ross County.
 He struggled in his first season, with him citing homesickness and not being able to visit his family due to COVID-19 restrictions as factors, and was in and out of the team.
 His second season saw him become a regular in the side under new manager Malky MacKay, with his improved form seeing him linked with moves to Aberdeen and Hibernian.
 On 28 January 2022, he scored one of Ross County's goals in a 3–3 draw with Rangers, making him at the time the top goalscorer in the Scottish Premiership on 10 goals.

 Eupen

 On 8 June 2022, Charles-Cook joined Belgian First Division A side Eupen on a free transfer, signing a three-year deal.

+Motherwell

+On 22 August 2025, Motherwell announced that Charles-Cook had signed with the club on a two year deal, marking his return to the Scottish Premiership.